Measurement of Many-Body Quantum Correlations in Superconducting Circuits: Cavity-Impurity System

 where $E_{J,imp}$ is the Josephson energy and the junction is connected between the nodes $i_0$ and $j_0$ of the LC-ladder.
 The tunable magnetic flux $\varphi_{\textrm{imp}}$ changes the functional form of the non-linearity.
 When $\varphi_{\textrm{imp}} = \pi/2$, the leading terms in the expansion of $ H_{\textrm{imp}}$ gives the linear and cubic contributions

 Any odd power, in $\phi$, perturbation to the harmonic Hamiltonian vanishes to first order in perturbation theory.
-However, the cubic term in equation~\ref{eq:three-wave-mixing} induces the downconversion of photons even in the first order.
-In terms of the creation and annihilation operators~\ref{eq:ladder}, the impurity Hamiltonian is given by
+However, the cubic term in equation~\ref{eq:three-wave-mixing} induces the down conversion of photons even in the first order.
+In terms of the creation and annihilation operators, the impurity Hamiltonian is given by

 where the energy scale of the coupling, appearing in Eq.~(\ref{eq:anharmonic}) is determined by the energies $E_J, E_C$, and $E_L$.
 The dimensionless coupling matrix $A_{nml} \equiv A_{nml}(i_0,j_0) $ explicitly expressed as